raspberrypilearning/astro-pi-flight-case-mk2/en/step_6.md

 ### Install stand-offs for the Sense HAT

 The Astro Pi Flight Units onboard the ISS have another custom circuit board in between the Raspberry Pi and Sense HAT; this board holds a real-time clock with backup battery.
-This mezzanine board also has some pins to allow easy connection to the push-buttons and the PIR.
-Unfortunately, the board is not mass-produced and available to the public.
+This mezzanine board also has some pins to allow easy connection to the push buttons and the PIR sensor.
+Unfortunately, the board is not mass-produced and so is unavailable to the public.

 ![3D cutaway diagram of a Flight Unit, showing the mezzanine board.](images/3d_cutaway_mezz.png)